ZohairZaidi/SortingAlgorithmsVisualizer/README.md

   * Numpy
   * Scipy

 Additionally, to view each change in the sorting algorithm, create a folder named "frames" in your working directory.
+This is where images of the sorting process will be stored.